ganastor/htpc-download-box/README.md

 #### Plex Configuration

-Plex Web UI should be available at `localhost:32400/web` (replace `localhost` by your server ip if needed).
+Plex Web UI should be available at `localhost:32400/web` (replace `localhost` by the server ip if needed).

-Note: If you are running on a headless server (e.g. Synology NAS) with container using host networking, you will need to use ssh tunneling to gain access and setup the server for first run. (see https://forums.plex.tv/t/i-did-something-stupid-please-plex-forums-your-my-only-hope/328481/11)

-You'll have to login first (registration is free), then Plex will ask you to add your libraries.
+A plex login will be required (registration is free), then Plex will ask to add libraries.

-I have two libraries:
+For example:
 - Movies
 - TV shows

-Make these the library paths:
+Link the libraries to the below paths:
 - Movies: `/data/media-library/movies`
 - TV: `/data/media-library/tv`

-As you'll see later, these library directories will each have files automatically placed into them with Radarr (movies) and Sonarr (tv), respectively.
+As explained later, these library directories will each have files automatically placed into them with Radarr (movies) and Sonarr (tv), respectively.

-Now, Plex will then scan your files and gather extra content; it may take some time according to how large your directory is.
+Plex will then scan the library and gather extra content; it may take some time according to how large the directory is.

-A few recommendations to configure in the settings:
+A little recommendation to configure in the settings:

-- Set time format to 24 hours (never understood why some people like 12 hours)
-- Tick "Update my library automatically"
+- Enable "Update my library automatically"

-You can already watch your stuff through the Web UI.
-Note that it's also available from an authentified public URL proxified by Plex servers (see `Settings/Server/Remote Access`), you may note the URL or choose to disable public forwarding.
+The contents of the library can be through the Web UI.
+Note that it's also available from an authenticated public URL proxied by Plex servers (see `Settings/Server/Remote Access`), it's possible to connect directly with this URL or choose to disable public forwarding entirely.

 #### Setup Plex clients

 Plex clients are available for most devices.
-Nothing particular to configure, just download the app, log into it, enter the validation code and there you go.
+Nothing particular to configure, download the app, log in and enter the validation code.

-On a Linux Desktop, there are several alternatives.
-Historically, Plex Home Theater, based on XBMC/Kodi was the principal media player, and by far the client with the most features.
-It's quite comparable to XBMC/Kodi, but fully integrates with Plex ecosystem.
-Meaning it remembers what you're currently watching so that you can pause your movie in the bedroom while you continue watching it in the toilets \o/.
-Recently, Plex team decided to move towards a completely rewritten player called Plex Media Player.
-It's not officially available for Linux yet, but can be [built from sources](https://github.com/plexinc/plex-media-player).
-A user on the forums made [an AppImage for it](https://forums.plex.tv/discussion/278570/plex-media-player-packages-for-linux).
-Just download and run, it's plug and play.
-It has a very shiny UI, but lacks some features of PHT.
-For example: editing subtitles offset.

 ![Plex Media Player](img/plex_media_player.jpg)

-If it does not suit you, there is also now an official [Kodi add-on for Plex](https://www.plex.tv/apps/computer/kodi/).
+If an alternative is preferred , there is also now an official [Kodi add-on for Plex](https://www.plex.tv/apps/computer/kodi/).
 [Download Kodi](http://kodi.wiki/view/HOW-TO:Install_Kodi_for_Linux), then browse add-ons to find Plex.

-Also the old good Plex Home Theater is still available, in an open source version called [OpenPHT](https://github.com/RasPlex/OpenPHT).
+Also Plex Home Theatre is still available, in an open source version called [OpenPHT](https://github.com/RasPlex/OpenPHT).

-Personal choice: after using OpenPHT for a while I'll give Plex Media Player a try.
-I might miss the ability to live-edit subtitle offset, but Bazarr is supposed to do its job.
-We'll see.

 ### Setup Prowlarr